 CISIS/MyoRing was developed by DIOPTEX and Dr. Daxer for treating keratoconus and specific forms of nearsightedness.
-DIOPEX has developed high-quality training for medical practitioners, which allows them to take full advantage of the high-quality of results the procedures offers.
+DIOPEX has developed high-quality training for medical practitioners, which allows them to achieve the exceptional results that can be accomplished with the procedure.

 The most important factors are:

-Individual, preoperational calculation of every single cornea:
+Individual preoperational calculation of every single cornea:

-Training programme for medical practitioners:
+Training program for medical practitioners: